A Virtual Workshop for Teachers

 Continuing education hours: Participants may request a certificate of completion at no additional cost.

-Graduate credit: 3 graduate credits are available for an additional cost from Trinity Washington University.
+Graduate credit: 3 graduate credits are available for an additional cost of $375 from Trinity Washington University.

 Registration: Space is limited.
-Registration will remain open until all spots have been taken.
+Registration will remain open until July 8th.

 Questions?
 Email Corinne Viglietta.